rasterradio/Kumite/Design Doc.md

 ### Ringed Out

 If a player falls outside of the ring, they will suffer a Knockdown.
 The player that rings out will suffer 2 points of damage.
 Only one character can take damage from ringing out at a time.
 Players cannot walk off the ring and must dash, evade, or get pushed back or knocked off the ring.

+## Future Concepts

+Future expansion could include characters with unique abilities, such as a counter, charge moves, more evade attacks, unblockable moves, throws to control arena space and get around the opponent.

 ## References